Avifauna of JordanThe exceptional bird watching experience

-Jordan is located east of the Mediterranean and at the northern edge of the Arabian Peninsula, on the border of different bio-geographical regions.
-This location at the junction of three continents, together with its topographic, geological and climatic diversity provides habitats for various bird communities, each containing species with different zoogeographical affinities.
+Jordan is located east of the Mediterranean and at the northern edge of the Arabian Peninsula, on the junction of three continents and different bio-geographical regions.
+This location, together with its topographic, geological and climatic diversity provides habitats for various bird communities, each containing species with different zoogeographical affinities.

-Almost every region in Jordan has a heterogeneous landscape with various habitats : the northern Jordan Valley includes Tamarisk thickets, salt marshes and agricultural habitats; the Dead Sea basin and the Wadi Araba encompass small oases and a variety of arid habitats such as deep rocky gorges and stony slopes, arid acacia savannas and sand dunes.
+Almost every region in Jordan has a heterogeneous landscape with various habitats: the northern Jordan Valley includes Tamarisk thickets, salt marshes, arid plains and hills, and agricultural habitats; the Dead Sea basin and the Wadi Araba encompass small oases and deep rocky gorges, stony slopes, arid acacia savannas and sand dunes.

 The highlands and their margins just east of the Rift provide a great diversity of bird communities typical of Mediterranean open woodlands and batha (garrigue) steppes, as well as other arid or semi-arid steppes dominated by various dwarf shrubs.
 East of the highlands, the wide expanses of the Jordanian-Syrian Desert plateau is home of many typical desert birds, including Sandgrouse, larks and wheatears which inhabit the hammada and basalt deserts, as well as the more rocky and mountainous and sandy areas of southern Jordan.